-The AD5678 DACs are fabricated on a CMOS process.
+The AD5666 DAC is fabricated on a CMOS process.
 The architecture consists of a string DAC followed by an output buffer amplifier.
 The parts include an internal 1.25/2.5V, 10ppm/°C reference with an internal gain of two.
 Figure 22 shows a block diagram of the DAC architecture.